Legislation to create the Indianapolis Public Education Corporation is moving through the Indiana General Assembly during the 2026 session.

-The House Ways and Means Committee voted to approve an amendment to House Bill 1423, which would fundamentally restructure the district and most charter schools in the city under a new entity called the Indianapolis Public Education Corporation.
-The amendment creates a specific window between March 31, 2026 and July 1, 2027 for the current school board to adopt a resolution approving an operating referendum.
+The House Ways and Means Committee approved an amendment to House Bill 1423, which would fundamentally restructure the district and most charter schools in the city under the new entity.

-"IPS fiscally needs the additional revenue," Behning said.
+"IPS has a referendum that expires in the fall of this year and IPS fiscally needs the additional revenue," Behning said.

 In 2018, more than 70% of voters in the IPS district approved a property tax increase to support teacher pay.
-In part, the referendum brought in at least $43 million in additional funds in each of the past three school years, according to a district report.
+The referendum brought in at least $43 million in additional revenue in each of the past three school years, according to a district report.

 Revenue from a future operating referendum must be shared with charter schools within the district's boundaries.

-Because the revenue must be split between the district and charter schools, Behning acknowledged the bond amount would likely need to be higher than previous levies.
+Because the revenue must be split between the district and charter schools, Behning acknowledged the referendum amount would likely need to be higher than previous levies.

 IPS currently shares revenue with some charter schools based on its own 2021 agreement.